Caaarlowsz/KitPvP-Plugin/README.md

 > Invite a player to your current game

 /kp start
 > Starts the kit selection phase

-/kp kits
-> Provides a list of all available kits

 /kp leave
 > Leave your current game